Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Factorial Variance Decomposition and Generalizability Analysis

 \subsection{Generalizability Analysis}

-We complement the ANOVA with a generalizability theory analysis~\cite{cronbach1972dependability, brennan2001generalizability} treating models as the object of measurement (random facet, $n_p = 6$) and scaffolds and benchmarks as fixed facets ($n_I = 4$, $n_J = 4$).
-Using the cell-means approach (96 cell-level proportions), we estimate variance components following Brennan's expected mean square equations~\cite{brennan2001generalizability}.
+We complement the ANOVA findings with a generalizability theory analysis~\cite{cronbach1972dependability, brennan2001generalizability}, treating models as the object of measurement (a random facet, with $n_p = 6$) and treating both scaffolds and benchmarks as fixed facets (with $n_I = n_J = 4$ in each case).
+Variance components are estimated via a cell-means decomposition of the 96 cell-level proportions, following Brennan's expected mean-square equations for the relevant facet structure of this design~\cite{brennan2001generalizability}.

-The generalizability coefficient is $G = 0.000$ (bootstrap 95\% CI: $[0.000, 0.752]$, $B = 10{,}000$ resamples of models with replacement).
-The model true-score variance ($\hat{\sigma}^2_p$) is negative before truncation ($-0.00034$), driven by the model$\times$benchmark interaction ($\hat{\sigma}^2_{pJ}$) accounting for 71.4\% of the total random variance.
-In substantive terms: model safety rankings reverse so completely across benchmarks that no consistent ``overall safety'' dimension exists.
-A D-study confirms that $G$ remains at 0 for all combinations up to 8 scaffolds $\times$ 12 benchmarks, because the problem is not insufficient measurement but the absence of a unitary construct.
+The generalizability coefficient that emerges from this procedure is $G = 0.000$ (with a bootstrap 95\% confidence interval of $[0.000, 0.752]$, based on $B = 10{,}000$ resamples of models with replacement).
+The model true-score variance estimate ($\hat{\sigma}^2_p$) turns out to be negative before truncation (at approximately $-0.00034$), driven primarily by the model$\times$benchmark interaction term ($\hat{\sigma}^2_{pJ}$), which accounts for approximately 71.4\% of the total random variance in the design.
+Model rankings reorder across benchmarks aggressively enough that the four-benchmark mix cannot, on these data, anchor a non-zero composite-reliability estimate --- the problem is not insufficient measurement, it is the absence of a unitary construct.
+A D-study extending the design to 8 scaffolds $\times$ 12 benchmarks projects $G = 0$ under the truncated variance components; the bootstrap upper bound of $0.752$ does, however, keep moderate composite reliability achievable in principle under a richer benchmark mix.

 This result has a direct methodological consequence.
-Any composite safety index (a single number summarising a model's scaffold robustness across benchmarks) would have zero reliability.
-The $G = 0$ finding converts the paper's principled objection to composite indices (Section~\ref{sec:scorecard}) from a design choice into an empirical constraint: aggregation is not merely inadvisable but statistically incoherent given the observed interaction structure.
+Under the observed interaction structure, the bootstrap interval $[0.000, 0.752]$ spans ``of little use'' to ``very good'' reliability: composite reliability cannot be distinguished from zero with this benchmark mix, and neither can it be ruled out as moderate under a richer one.
+An interval that wide is itself enough to defeat a single composite safety index as a deployment input: reliability is not provably zero, but the data leave the deployment-relevant question of aggregability open.
+The $G = 0$ finding converts the paper's principled objection to composite indices (Section~\ref{sec:scorecard}) from a design choice into an empirical constraint, with the strength of the claim bounded by the upper end of the CI.